ecs-org/ecs-docs/admin-manual/configuration.md

 ================================  ====================================================================================
 ```

-### Activate Configuration
+### First Activation

 on the target vm:
 ```
 # create a empty ecs database
 sudo -u postgres createdb ecs -T template0  -l de_DE.utf8

-# activate env and apply new environment settings
+# activate env
 chmod 0600 /app/env.yml
 cp /app/env.yml /run/active-env.yml

-reboot
+# apply new environment settings and start service
+systemctl restart appliance
 ```

-After the appliance has rebooted, it configures itself to the new environment.
+While restarting, the appliance configures itself to the new environment.
 See the progress of the preperation by browsing to https://*domainname.domain* .

 #### First Internal User setup